Twinklebear/webgpu-cpp-gltf/README.md

 # WebGPU C++/Wasm glTF Renderer

-A glTF renderer in C++ using WebGPU that compiles to Wasm to run in the browser.
+This is a glTF Renderer written using C++ and WebGPU that is compiled to WebAssembly to run in the browser.